gporrata/rambo/README.md

+Last updated May 4th, 2021

 # Rambo

 This project is an attempt to create high order functions similarly as [rambdax](https://selfrefactor.github.io/rambdax) but for [v](https://vlang.io/).
 Yes I'm from the 80s.
 What's more 80's than Rambo?
+True. lol

 ## Conventions